dapx/kstuencis/README.md

 There are many things that need to be done, I will list some of them:

 - Write tests
- - A concurrent and consistent way to have a state
+- A way to test the interval loop without waiting the interval, maybe using the `advanceTimeBy`.
 - A better way to handle the events
 - A gracefully shutdown hook
- - A way to test the interval loop without waiting the interval, maybe using a fake clock.
 - Extract counter and example from rootProject and use includeBuild